shayqn/Label-Videos/README.md

 3. Enable X11 forwarding on your SSH client.
 For PuTTy, you can find the option under Connection --> SSH --> X11
 4. Connect to Firefly using SSH.
 The address is:
 `username@firefly.inscopix.com`
 5. Run the Jupyter notebook on remote server without a browser.
-Connecting to a specific port is optionally; this is only for illustration purposes
+Connecting to a specific port is optionally; this is only for illustration purposes:
 `jupyter lab --port=9000 --no-browser`
 6. Note the Jupyter token printed to the console.
 It should be something like:
 `http://localhost:9000/?token=59ee5c413c6e816198a78caff7db008bb0410f98ab9ced52`
 7. On your __local__ terminal, connect your local port to the remote one using:
-`ssh -N -f -L 8888:localhost:9000 fergus@funkyserver`
+`ssh -N -f -L 8888:localhost:9000 username@firefly.inscopix.com`
 8. In your local browser, type in the token from step 6 with your local port number `http://localhost:8888/?token=59ee5c413c6e816198a78caff7db008bb0410f98ab9ced52`